One-sided DI-QKD secure against coherent attacks over long distances: 1SDI scenario

-\textit{1SDI scenario.---} We will begin by outlining our setting, the additional assumptions we make beyond the standard assumptions made in DI QKD \cite{Primaatmaja2023securityofdevice}, and the protocol considered in this work.
+We will begin by outlining our setting, the additional assumptions we make beyond the standard assumptions made in DI QKD \cite{Primaatmaja2023securityofdevice}, and the protocol considered in this work.

-Within this work, we have two spatially separated observers, Alice and Bob, who share a quantum state $\rho$ (Fig.~\ref{fig:steering}).
-They perform measurements on their respective portions of the state corresponding to inputs $x,y$ and obtain outputs $a,b$ for Alice, Bob respectively.
-Alice's and Bob's measurements are represented as $M_x=\{M_{a|x}\}$ and $N_y=\{N_{b|y}\}$, respectively where $M_{a|x}$, $N_{b|y}$ are the measurement operators that are positive semi-definite and sum up to identity.
-The experiment's observed correlations are characterized by a set of joint probability distributions or correlations, denoted as $\vec{p}=\{p(a,b|x,y)\}$.
-The observables of Alice and Bob are represented using the measurement operators as $A_{x}=M_{1|x}-M_{2|x}$ and $B_{y}=N_{1|y}-N_{2|y}$.
-The observables $A_1$, $A_2$ corresponding to Alice's measurements are trusted to obey the relation: In contrast, Bob's measurement device is untrusted.
+Within this work, we have two spatially separated observers, Alice and Bob, who share an entangled quantum state $\rho$ (Fig.~\ref{fig:steering}).
+The two parties choose the measurement settings $x=1,2$ and $y=1,2$ according to known distributions $p(x)$ and $p(y)$, and they perform measurements on their respective portions of the state.
+Alice obtains outcomes $a=1,2$, and $D=\checkmark,\perp$, while Bob obtains $b=1,2,\varnothing$.
+The measurement settings and $D$ are announced publicly.
+The rounds where $D=\perp$ are the ones where Alice did not detect a state and they are discarded (see Appendix A).
+Alice's and Bob's measurements are represented as $M_x=\{M_{a|x}\}$ and $N_y=\{N_{b|y}\}$, respectively where $M_{a|x}$, $N_{b|y}$ are POVMs.
+During the experiment, a fraction of the rounds are used to assess the security of the protocol by revealing publicly their outcomes to estimate the probability distribution $\vec{p}=\{p(a,b|x,y)\}$.
+We can write the observables of Alice and Bob as $A_{x}=M_{1|x}-M_{2|x}$ and $B_{y}=N_{1|y}-N_{2|y}$.
+The observables $A_1$, $A_2$ corresponding to Alice's measurements are trusted to obey the relation:

-Let us remark here that, to account for no-detection events on Alice's side, we will model her semi-trusted device inspired by \cite{Orsucci2020howpostselection}.
-Her device is composed of a filter and an ideal detector (Fig.~\ref{fig:filter}).
-The filter outputs a flag $D=\checkmark,\perp$ based on whether her device produced a click or not.
-The filter is composed of two parts acting independently on the classical and quantum input.
-When they both accept the round, the device of Alice produces a click.
-If her device does not click, the round of the protocol gets discarded.
-If the filter produces a click $D=\checkmark$, Alice's device performs one of the two ideal anti-commuting measurements according to the random input $x$ and obtains outcomes $a$.
-Making this assumption on Alice's device is equivalent to performing an ideal measurement with unit efficiency.
-In contrast, if Bob fails to detect an incoming state, he stores a separate outcome as $b=\varnothing$.